zjunlp/EasyEdit/examples/CKnowEdit.md

 # CKnowEdit: A Chinese Knowledge Editing Dataset for Large Language Models

-This README is about reproducing the paper [Benchmarking Chinese Knowledge Rectification in Large Language Models]().
+This README is about reproducing the paper [CKnowEdit: A New Chinese Knowledge Editing Dataset for Linguistics, Facts, and Logic Error Correction in LLMs](https://arxiv.org/abs/2409.05806).

 ## Table of Contents